 Surgical Procedures: Surgery and Staging for Soft Tissue Sarcomas

-When cancer cells form within our soft tissues, it is called a soft tissue sarcoma (STS).
-Much of our body is made up of soft tissue, such as:
+When cancer cells form within your soft tissues, it is called a soft tissue sarcoma (STS).
+A lot of your body is made up of soft tissue, like your:

 There are over 50 types of sarcomas, classified and named based on the type of tissue where they started.
-Some of the more common types are undifferentiated pleomorphic sarcoma, liposarcoma, and leiomyosarcoma.
+Some of the more common types are:

 What is staging and how is it done?